thomas-neitmann/thomas-adventuRe/content/posts/2020-06-07-mdthemes-is-on-cran-markdown-powered-themes-for-ggplot2.markdown

 <img src="/posts/2020-06-07-mdthemes-is-on-cran-markdown-powered-themes-for-ggplot2_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-I wrapped the words in the title I wanted to color inside a HTML `<span>` tag and used inline CSS to color them.
+I wrapped the company names in the title inside a HTML `<span>` tag and used inline CSS to color them.
 That way I could get rid of the legend which I think is really neat.

-You are not limited to coloring the title, you can do the same with the axis tick labels.
+You are not limited to coloring the title, you can do the same with the axis tick labels (or any text for that matter).

 ```r